 Credit: IGN YouTube

-The theory that Selene is indeed stuck in a time loop and the events in the game are real occurrences is another compelling interpretation of the Returnal secret ending.
+Selene is indeed stuck in a time loop and the events in the game are real occurrences is another compelling interpretation of the secret ending.
 This theory suggests that the car crash is the initial event that led Selene to Atropos, and her gasping and calling out “Helios” in both the Earth and Atropos scenes indicate a recurring cycle of her experiences:

-- The Car Crash as a Trigger: The car crash is seen as the catalyst that started Selene’s time loop, with her being dragged to Atropos by a creature.
-This traumatic event becomes the beginning of her recurring journey.
+- The car crash is seen as the trigger for Selene’s journey to Atropos, marking the beginning of her recurring cycle.

 Greek Mythology